frescoh/frescoh/README.md

 ### 🤔 I’m looking for help with
 - ☕ Java proyects, or
 - 🐍 Python proyects

+### 🔭 I’m currently working on ...
+  🔎 I'm looking for my first job in the Programming area

 ### 👨🏻‍💻 I know about
 - 🐍 Python